lonycell/grafana.v7/contribute/style-guides/documentation-style-guide.md

 # Documentation style guide

-This style guide applies to all documentation created for Grafana products.
+This style guide applies to all documentation created for ThingSPIN products.

 For information about how to write technical documentation, we suggest reviewing the content of the [Google Technical Writing courses](https://developers.google.com/tech-writing).